azhurb/slam_project/README.md

 ## How To Use

-1. Launch the gazebo world and your robot.
+1. Launch the gazebo world and the robot.
 ```
 roslaunch slam_project world.launch world_file:=~/catkin_ws/src/slam_project/worlds/kitchen_dining.world
 ```